Turku: Early history

-Archaeological findings in the area date back to the Stone Age and the area was densely populated in the Iron Age.
-The ancient cemeteries have been found in the region from the entire period from 550 to 1150.
-A few of the cemeteries were only in use in the beginning of the migration period, a few only from the Viking Age and a few only from the 12th century.
-In addition to cemeteries, remains of houses and villages from the end of the Iron Age, as well as ancient fotresses, have been found in the area.
+According to legend, the English bishop Henry baptised the first Finns into Christianity in 1150.
+However, the first Christian graves date from the 10th and 11th centuries, and the first archaeological evidence of a church dates from the 12th century.
+In the 11th century, the Turku region began to develop as a port.
 The oldest known road, Hämeen härkätie, connected to region and the Old Castle of Lieto to Tavastia in the 9th century at the latest.
 Early literary sources such as Al-Idrisi's world map from 1154 mentions Turku.